WilliamZhang20/Flight-Tracker/README.md

 ## Getting started

-As of the latest commit, an SDR is required to run the programs.
+As of the latest commit, an SDR is required to be plugged in to run the programs.
 The steps below are:
 1) First, clone the project: